bartvm/mimir/README.rst

         time.sleep(1)

-To see a live plot of your log, open up a Jupyter notebook and type the following (requires Bokeh).
+To see a live plot of your log, open up a Jupyter notebook and type the following.
+Note that this requires a Bokeh server to be running (start it using the command ``bokeh serve``).
 It will plot the last 50 datapoints, and then live plot every entry as it comes in.

 .. code:: python